Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 * `--debug-build` build ALP/GraphBLAS with debug-suitable options, both backends and tests; note that this causes tests to run much slower than with standard options (corresponding to CMake's `Release` build type)
 * `--generator=<value>` sets the generator for CMake, otherwise CMake's default is used; example values are `Unix Makefiles` (usually CMake's default on UNIX systems) and `Ninja` -- for more information, see
 [the official documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)
-* `--show` show generation commands instead of running them; useful for dry runs of the script
+* `--show` shows generation commands instead of running them; useful for dry runs of the script

-By default, calling `configure` creates a `build` directory where `cmake` is invoked with the appropriate options.
+* `--delete-files` deletes all files in the current directory without asking for confirmation; it is iseful, for example, for scripted builds
+* `--help` shows all available options and skips directory checks.

 For a dry run, just add the `--show` option to inspect the building command on the terminal.